10 Luxury Dive Resorts in the Maldives That Take Sustainability Seriously

 Situated on a remote atoll, this exclusive eco-dive resort champions environmental responsibility, offering guests a sustainable scuba vacation in the Maldives.

-The resort’s collection of stunning beachfront and overwater villas are constructed using natural, locally sourced materials.
+The resort’s stunning beachfront and overwater villas are constructed using natural, locally sourced materials.
 For us, the result is an eco-chic ambiance that can be seen throughout the property.

 When you’re not out diving, you can savour organic fare at one of the resort’s six exceptional dining venues.
 Alternatively, enjoy a restorative practice at the open-air yoga studio or indulge in a pampering treatment with sustainably sourced products at the resort’s award-winning spa.